gla-rad/SECOMLib/README.md

     @Slf4j
     public class SecomSignatureProviderImpl implements SecomSignatureProvider {

+        // TODO: Define a private key
+        PrivateKey privateKey;

         /**
          * This function overrides the interface definition to provide the SECOM
          * signature provision operation.
 This can ve done locally, or by asking
-         * another microservice to perform the atual singing for us.
+         * another microservice to perform the actual singing for us.
          *
          * @param signatureCertificate  The digital signature certificate to be used for the signature generation
          * @param algorithm             The algorithm to be used for the signature generation